 JPSS requires all manuscripts to utilize the American Psychological Association (APA) style for citations and references.
 The APA style is used widely in social science research papers.
 For more details on the APA style, interested authors are recommended to consult the Publication Manual of the American Psychological Association (7th edition) and the APA Style Guide to Electronic References.

 Although Reference Management software (e.g., EndNote, Mendeley, EndNote, Zotero, and Citationsy) is useful for preparing citations and references, JPSS requests that all field codes from the program be removed from the document prior to submission.

 Language editing policy

-Effective January 2020, the authors of accepted papers for publication with JPSS are required to seek their own language editing service.
-Nonetheless, the Journal can provide language editing service upon request from the author for a 10,000 Thai Baht flat rate.
-This includes general language editing for grammatical, typographical, and overall readability of the manuscript, as well as systematic reference checking and formatting to meet the requirement of the Journal.
+However, the Journal can provide language editing service upon request from the author for a 10,000 Thai Baht flat rate.
+This includes general language editing for grammatical, typographical, and overall readability of the manuscript, as well as systematic reference checking and reference formatting to meet the requirement of the Journal.
 The language editing fee is payable in full by the author upon receipt of acceptance confirmation from the Journal, and before the manuscript editing can begin.